-Review: Pactimo Base Layer and Bibtights
+Full Review of Pactimo Base Layer and Bibtights

 Living in the northeast as a cyclist means a solid part of your year is spent riding in cold and wet conditions.
 Over the years the offerings of cycling apparel geared towards tackling cold weather riding conditions have grown and improved tremendously.
 No longer are we piling on 4 and 5 pieces to our upper body to battle the cold winter rides.
 Materials and layers have been refined to allow minimal layers while resulting in ultimate protection against the weather, whatever it may be.
-Here are two pieces from Pactimo that help you take on the cold weather this season.
+Here are two pieces from Pactimo base layer and bibtights that help you take on the cold weather this season.

 Thermoregulator L/S Base Layer